Criminal Cases Review Commission will probe its role in Andrew Malkinson case

 “We have already been in touch with Greater Manchester Police and with the Crown Prosecution Service to offer our assistance in any of their enquiries.”

+She said: “She has failed to take responsibility for the years of missed opportunities to correct this miscarriage of justice.

+“If she is waiting for the outcome of an independent review, which could take many months to complete, it is clear she does not recognise the very obvious failings in this case.”

-On Wednesday two senior government law officers – former solicitor general Lord Edward Garnier KC and former Justice Secretary Sir Robert Buckland – called for a public inquiry into the way the case was handled.
+On Wednesday two senior government law officers – former solicitor general Lord Edward Garnier KC and former justice secretary Sir Robert Buckland – also called for a public inquiry into the way the case was handled.